datanerds-io/datanerds-io.github.io/_hugo/content/post/lack-initial-release.md

 +++
-date = "2016-03-24T20:48:27+01:00"
+date = "2016-03-26T18:41:00+01:00"
 draft = false
-title = "LACK - Consensus via Cassandra" tags = ["java", "Cassandra", "consensus", "LACK"] author = "Lars"
+title = "LACK - Consensus via Cassandra" tags = ["java", "Cassandra", "consensus", "lock","LACK"]
+author = "Lars"

 +++

 In late 2014 DataStax published a [blog post](http://www.datastax.com/dev/blog/consensus-on-cassandra) in which they explain how Cassandra can be leveraged in order to reach consensus in a distributed environment.
 A detailed explanation can be found in mentioned article.

-Inspired by said article _LACK [luhk]_ was implemented, a very thin Java API on top of a few Cassandra queries.
-Disclaimer: It is not meant as a consensus library such as libraft or atomix.
+In essence, a distributed lock or mutex mechanism to enforce that only one resource in a distributed and concurrent environment can be changed at the same time.
+Inspired by said article _LACK [luhk]_ was implemented.
+It is a very thin Java API on top of a few Cassandra queries.
+It is not meant as a consensus library such as libraft or atomix.
 We just needed something implemented fast and on top of Cassandra.

 # Creating a keyspace
 In order to run LACK you have to point it to a keyspace in which it can create necessary table.